 In ancient times, a mother and her son lived near the River Min.
-They were very poor.
+They were very poor as were many in their small village.
 The boy hiked out to the country to gather and cut grass every morning.
 He then sold his clippings to the villagers for very little money.
 It was barely enough for the mother and son to survive.

 But one year, there was a terrible drought.
-The boy continued to the countryside every morning, gathering whatever grass he could.
-As there was little to gather, the boy made little money and his mother soon fell ill from hunger.
+The boy continued hiking to the countryside every morning, gathering whatever grass he could.
+As the drought continued, there was little to gather.
+The boy made little money and his mother soon fell ill from hunger.

 The next day, the boy walked a bit further than before.
 Walking beside a dry stream bed, he came upon one single patch of lush, green grass.
 He quickly cut the grass, filled his satchel and carried it to the village.
 He sold the grass for more money than he had ever made before.
 Then he returned home and fed his mother a hearty meal.

 The next day the boy returned to the same spot, hoping that luck would be on his side once again.
 To his surprise, the grass he had cut the day before had grown thick and green yet again.
 He cut every blade of grass, and returned home after earning enough money for another fine meal.
 The boy returned to the same patch of grass for five straight days, and rejoiced in his full belly at the end of each night.